fieldtrip/website/_posts/2018-09-03-biomag-open-science-panel.md

 ---
-title: 03 September, 2018 - BIOMAG open science panel
+title: 03 September 2018 - BIOMAG open science panel
 categories: [news]
 ---

-### 03 September, 2018
+### 03 September 2018

 Here are the slides of the topics that we presented and discussed in the Open Science Panel session at the [BIOMAG 2018](http://www.biomag2018.org/) conference in Philadelphia last week: